 Understanding Alzheimer’s and Tips to Protect Brain Health with Dr. Silky Pahlajani

-A neurologist explains the science behind Alzheimer’s disease and shares simple things anyone can do to help keep their brain healthy.
+A behavioral neurologist explains the science behind Alzheimer’s disease and shares simple things anyone can do to help keep their brain healthy.

 In recognition of Alzheimer’s Awareness Month, Dr. Silky Pahlajani, a behavioral neurologist and neuropsychiatrist at NewYork-Presbyterian and Weill Cornell Medicine, describes how Alzheimer’s disease is diagnosed, the signs and symptoms of the disease, and the reasons why Alzheimer’s is more significant in women than in men.
 She also discusses ways to strengthen our brain health at any age.